-The proposed survey would collect information on the size and structure of the foreign exchange and over-the-counter (OTC) derivatives markets.
-The survey would cover the turnover in the foreign exchange market on Tables A.1-A.6 (spot, forwards, foreign exchange swaps, currency swaps, and bought and sold OTC options), and interest rate derivatives markets on Tables B.1-B.2 (forward rate agreements, interest rate swaps, and bought and sold OTC options).
+The survey will collect information on the size and structure of the foreign exchange and over-the-counter (OTC) derivatives markets.
+The survey will cover the turnover in the foreign exchange market on Tables A.1-A.6 (spot, forwards, foreign exchange swaps, currency swaps, and total bought and sold OTC options), and interest rate derivatives markets on Tables B.1-B.2 (forward rate agreements, overnight index swaps, other interest rate swaps, and bought and sold OTC options).

 Notional amounts of foreign exchange turnover (Tables A.1, A.2, A.3, A.4, A.5, and A.6).
-Respondents should report the notional value of foreign exchange turnover in April 2016 for 21 major U.S. dollar currency pairs, 12 major non-dollar Euro pairings, and six major non-dollar Yen pairings.
+Respondents should report the notional value of foreign exchange turnover in April 2019 for 21 major U.S. dollar currency pairs, 12 major non-dollar Euro pairings, and six major non-dollar Yen pairings.
 Residual columns for non-specified currency pairs are also collected for an additional 37 specified foreign currencies.

 Notional amounts of single currency interest rate derivatives (Tables B.1 and B.2).
-Respondents should report the notional value of single currency interest rate derivatives turnover in April 2016 for the U.S. dollar and 39 additional currencies.
+Respondents should report the notional value of single currency interest rate derivatives turnover in April 2019 for the U.S. dollar and 39 additional currencies.
 A residual column for turnover in non-specified currencies is also collected.

 Additional detail.
-The tables above collect the following additional detail on the notional amounts of turnover in April 2016.
+The tables above collect the following additional detail on the notional amounts of turnover in April 2019.

-Product types: Foreign exchange spot, outright forwards, foreign exchange swaps, currency swaps, and bought and sold OTC foreign exchange options (Tables A.1, A.2, A.3, A.4, A.5, and A.6); forward rate agreements, interest rate swaps, and bought and sold OTC interest rate options (Tables B.1 and B.2).
+Product types: Foreign exchange spot, outright forwards, foreign exchange swaps, currency swaps, and sum of bought and sold OTC foreign exchange options (Tables A.1, A.2, A.3, A.4, A.5, and A.6); forward rate agreements, overnight indexed swaps, other interest rate swaps, and sum of bought and sold OTC interest rate options (Tables B.1 and B.2).